 The use of LC50s for >48 hours of exposure, or chronic endpoints for longer exposure times, as thresholds for oil spills is highly conservative.
-Acute aquatic toxicity thresholds would be sufficiently conservative for oil spills in open water systems (as opposed to ponds or other contained systems).
+Acute aquatic toxicity thresholds would be sufficiently conservative for oil spills in marine and other open waters (as opposed to ponds or other contained systems).
 There is no need for an ACR correction for evaluating acute toxicity to aquatic biota from oil spills in open waters.